 More often than not, the VXX will contribute significant percentage losses to your portfolio.

-Unless you are a day trader with volatility expertise, you should avoid investing or trading in VXX or other long volatility products.
+Unless you are a day trader with volatility expertise, you should avoid investing or trading in VXX or other long volatility products (like VIXY).

-Contango alone, however, doesn’t tell the whole story with regards to the XIV.
+Contango alone, however, doesn’t tell the whole story with regards to the SVXY.
 If the market drops and the VIX Futures Curve gets reset higher,

-the Contango is of lower importance now as what was formerly shorted VX2 at 15 (for example) inside the XIV, now has to be covered
+the Contango is of lower importance now as what was formerly shorted VX2 at 15 (for example) inside the SVXY, now has to be covered

 as VX1 at 17 for a loss.
-This is what causes the XIV to post massive daily losses during one or two day sell-offs in the market and
+This is what causes the SVXY to post massive daily losses during one or two day sell-offs in the market and

-why if the entire futures curve moves higher, the XIV can start to lose you money quick.
-That is why while the XIV can be a very powerful passive investment instrument, it still needs to be monitored constantly in order to
+why if the entire futures curve moves higher, the SVXY can start to lose you money quick.
+That is why while the SVXY can be a very powerful passive investment instrument, it still needs to be monitored constantly in order to

-avoid the large percentage drawdowns that inevitably come about (see performance of XIV in the back half of 2014).
+avoid the large percentage drawdowns that inevitably come about (see performance of SVXY in the back half of 2014).